-- RNA differs from DNA in three ways: It is single-stranded, its sugar molecule is ribose rather than deoxyribose, and its fourth base is uracil rather than thymine. - The central dogma of molecular biology is DNA \rightarrow RNA \rightarrow protein.
+- RNA differs from DNA in three ways: It is single-stranded, its sugar molecule is ribose rather than deoxyribose, and its fourth base is uracil rather than thymine. - The central dogma of molecular biology is DNA \to RNA \to protein.
 Unidirectional when genes are expressed.

-B. DNA, RNA, and the Flow of Information A gene is expressed in two steps: First, DNA is transcribed to RNA: then RNA is
+B. DNA, RNA, and the Flow of Information

-- A gene is expressed in two steps: First, DNA is transcribed to RNA; then RNA is translated into protein. - In retroviruses, the rule for transcription is reversed: RNA \rightarrow DNA.
+- A gene is expressed in two steps: First, DNA is transcribed to RNA; then RNA is translated into protein. - In retroviruses, the rule for transcription is reversed: RNA → DNA.
 Other RNA viruses exclude DNA altogether, going directly from RNA to protein.